Updated WWE Elimination Chamber Card | 411MANIA

 Updated WWE Elimination Chamber Card

-* WWE Championship Elimination Chamber Match: Drew McIntyre vs. Jeff Hardy vs. The Miz vs. Randy Orton vs. Sheamus vs. AJ Styles
+* WWE Championship Elimination Chamber Match: Drew McIntyre vs. Jeff Hardy vs. Kofi Kingston vs. Randy Orton vs. AJ Styles vs. Sheamus (enters last)

 * WWE Universal Championship Match: Roman Reigns vs. TBD